 One serving equals ¼ cup dip and ½ apple or pear.

-Calories – 100, Fat – 0, Fiber – 3g, 10% Daily Value of Calcium, 60% Daily Value of Vitamin A and 6% Daily Value of Vitamin C
+Calories – 100, Fat – 0, Fiber – 3g, 10% Daily Value of Calcium, 60% Daily Value of

 The Arkansas Cooperative Extension Service is an equal opportunity/equal access/affirmative